ankurshukla03/MNIST_Digit/README.md

 Check the notebook [file](https://github.com/ankurshukla03/MNIST_Digit/blob/master/Digit_CNN.ipynb) for more information.

 # Model2 - CNN
-- Using 3 convolutional layer and 2 fully connected layer in CNN.
+- Using 3 convolutional layer in CNN.
 Added batch normalization for better results in our second model.
+- Used Data Augmentation technique for generating more data.
-- Got 99.2% accuracy when submitted on Kaggle
+- Got 99.414% accuracy for prediction on test when submitted on Kaggle